uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 ##  Sandbox testing

 Some APIs in the Sandbox environment allow software to test different scenarios by including ‘Gov-Test-Scenario’ headers in requests.
-The [Income Tax (Making Tax Digital) API documentation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax-mtd) provides more information about how to use these test scenarios.
+The [Making Tax Digital for Income Tax API documentation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax-mtd) provides more information about how to use these test scenarios.

 ####  Dynamic scenarios